“Is your PC feeling sluggish lately?”

 “Startup takes forever, and even opening a browser is painfully slow.”

-If this sounds familiar, you’re not alone.
-Many Windows users experience this issue over time.
+If this sounds familiar, you’re definitely not alone.
+Many Windows users notice their PC slowly getting worse over time—even if they’re not installing anything “heavy.”

-That slow performance doesn’t always mean your PC is broken.
-In most cases, it’s just “cluttered inside.”
+The good news: slow performance doesn’t always mean your PC is dying.
+In most cases, it’s just cluttered on the inside.

 Common Symptoms of a Cluttered PC